jayllo-c/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to deselect an exam.
-2. AddressBook displays the persons without the scores of the selected exam.
+2. AvengersAssemble displays the persons without the scores of the selected exam.

     Use case ends.